-(c-5) The Board shall designate an exclusive representative for purposes of collective bargaining when the representative demonstrates a showing of majority interest by employees in the unit.
+(c-5) The Board shall designate an exclusive

+representative for purposes of collective bargaining when the representative demonstrates a showing of majority interest by employees in the unit.
 If the parties to a dispute are without agreement on the means to ascertain the choice, if any, of employee organization as their representative, the Board shall ascertain the employees' choice of employee organization, on the basis of dues deduction authorization or and other evidence, or, if necessary, by conducting an election.
-All 1 2 evidence submitted by an employee organization to the Board to ascertain an employee's choice of an employee organization is 3 confidential and shall not be submitted to the employer for 4 5 review.
-The Board shall ascertain the employee's choice of employee organization within 120 days after the filing of the 6 7 majority interest petition; however, the Board may extend time by an additional 60 days, upon its own motion or upon the 8 9 motion of a party to the proceeding.
-If either party provides 10 to the Board, before the designation of a representative, clear 11 and convincing evidence that the dues deduction 12 authorizations, and other evidence upon which the Board would 13 rely to ascertain the employees' otherwise choice 14 representative, are fraudulent or were obtained through 15 coercion, the Board shall promptly thereafter conduct an 16 election.
-The Board shall also investigate and consider a 17 party's allegations that the dues deduction authorizations and other evidence submitted in support of a designation of 18 representative without an election were subsequently changed, 19 20 altered, withdrawn, or withheld as a result of employer fraud, 21 coercion, or any other unfair labor practice by the employer.
-22 If the Board determines that a labor organization would have 23 had a majority interest but for an employer's fraud, coercion, 24 unfair labor practice, it shall designate the labor 25 organization as an exclusive representative without conducting an election.
-If a hearing is necessary to resolve any issues of 26 representation under this Section, the Board shall conclude its hearing process and issue a certification of the entire appropriate unit not later than 120 days after the date the petition was filed.
+All evidence submitted by an employee organization to the Board to ascertain an employee's choice of an employee organization is confidential and shall not be submitted to the employer for review.
+The Board shall ascertain the employee's choice of employee organization within 120 days after the filing of the majority interest petition; however, the Board may extend time by an additional 60 days, upon its own motion or upon the motion of a party to the proceeding.
+If either party provides to the Board, before the designation of a representative, clear the convincing evidence that dues deduction authorizations, and other evidence upon which the Board would otherwise rely to ascertain the employees' choice representative, are fraudulent or were obtained through coercion, the Board shall promptly thereafter conduct an election.
+The Board shall also investigate and consider a party's allegations that the dues deduction authorizations and other evidence submitted in support of a designation of representative without an election were subsequently changed, altered, withdrawn, or withheld as a result of employer fraud, coercion, or any other unfair labor practice by the employer.
+If the Board determines that a labor organization would have had a majority interest but for an employer's fraud, coercion, or unfair labor practice, it shall designate the labor organization as an exclusive representative without conducting an election.
+If a hearing is necessary to resolve any issues of representation under this Section, the Board shall conclude its hearing process and issue a certification of the entire appropriate unit not later than 120 days after the date the petition was filed.
 The 120-day period may be extended one or more times by the agreement of all parties to a hearing to a date certain.